“The secret of joy in work is contained in one word – excellence.”

 Here’s how each of these strategies will work to advance your career.
 These are not just things to do—they are who you are in the eyes of your next boss and the new job success you want to create.

 Are you looking for the next big thing?
 Ready for a dramatic career advancement move?
-Email Joel today for his suggestions.
+Email Joel today for his suggestions, and read Getting Ahead: Three Steps to Take Your Career to the Next Level for essential advice on stepping into the position of your dreams.